On-line predictive linear regression

-As defined in \S\ref{sec:introduction}, the Gauss--de Finetti linear model is the combination of the Gauss linear and de Finetti models: we assume both that the observations are IID and that the responses are generated by (\ref{eq:GL1}) with $\xi_1,\xi_2,\ldots$ independent of $\mathbf{x}_1,\mathbf{x}_2,\ldots$\,.
+As defined in Section \ref{sec:introduction}, the IID--Gauss model is the combination of the Gauss linear and IID models: we assume both that the observations are IID and that the responses are generated by (\ref{eq:GL1}) with $\xi_1,\xi_2,\ldots$ independent of $\mathbf{x}_1,\mathbf{x}_2,\ldots$\,.
 Correspondingly, the ATTS statistics are

-Using the nonconformity measure (\ref{eq:nonconformity-de-Finetti}) and replacing the prediction regions output by the corresponding conformal predictor with their convex hulls, we obtain the \emph{Gauss--de Finetti predictor}.
-Its performance on our usual data set is shown in figure \ref{fig:comb-med}.
-We do not know whether the Gauss--de Finetti predictor can be implemented efficiently, and figure \ref{fig:comb-med} was produced using Monte-Carlo sampling from the conditional distributions given $S_n$.
-However, comparing figure \ref{fig:comb-med} to figures \ref{fig:RRCM-med} (to the left of $n=205$) and \ref{fig:SM-med} (to the right of $n=205$), we can see that the following simple prediction strategy will work almost as well as the Gauss--de Finetti predictor on our data set: predict using the de Finetti predictor if $n<103$ and predict using the Gauss predictor if $n\ge103$.
-(As in all other cases in this paper where the threshold $n=K+3=103$ appears, the best switch-over point will be slightly greater than $K+3$, but the question of when exactly to switch is outside the scope of this paper.)
+Using the nonconformity measure (\ref{eq:nonconformity-de-Finetti}) and replacing the prediction regions output by the corresponding conformal predictor with their convex hulls, we obtain the \emph{IID--Gauss predictor}.
+Its performance on our usual data set is shown in Figure \ref{fig:comb-med}.
+We do not know whether the IID--Gauss predictor can be implemented efficiently, and Figure \ref{fig:comb-med} was produced using Monte-Carlo sampling from the conditional distributions given $S_n$.
+However, comparing Figure \ref{fig:comb-med} to Figures \ref{fig:RRCM-med} (to the left of $n=205$) and \ref{fig:SM-med} (to the right of $n=205$), we can see that the following simple confidence predictor will work almost as well as the IID--Gauss predictor on our data set: predict using the IID predictor if $n<103$ and predict using the Gauss predictor if $n\ge103$.
+As in all other cases in this paper where the threshold $n=K+3=103$ appears, the best switch-over point will be slightly greater than $K+3$, but the question of when exactly to switch is outside the scope of this paper.

 \begin{remark} The IID predictor and the IID--Gauss predictor use the same nonconformity measure, (\ref{eq:nonconformity-de-Finetti}), but still produce very different median-accuracy plots at confidence level $99.5\%$.
 This happens because of the conditioning on the event $S_n\rnd=S_n\obs$ in the definition (\ref{eq:p}).
 Since the ATTS statistics perform more radical data compression in the case of the IID--Gauss model, the achievable values of $\Prob(A_n\rnd\ge A_n\obs\given S_n\rnd=S_n\obs)$ (corresponding to (\ref{eq:p}) with $\tau_n:=1$) are much smaller than the $1/n$ achievable under the IID model. \end{remark}

 As in the previous section, there is a close connection between Figures \ref{fig:MVA-med} and \ref{fig:comb-med}: each of the three functions in Figure \ref{fig:comb-med} is, approximately, the maximum of $2\min(\lceil 1/\epsilon\rceil,K+3)$ and the corresponding function in Figure \ref{fig:MVA-med}.
 The distributive law of $\max$ over $\min$ now implies that each of the three functions in Figure \ref{fig:comb-med} is the minimum of the corresponding functions in Figures \ref{fig:RRCM-med} and \ref{fig:SM-med}.